m1ggy/todo-app-mern-server/README.md

 # todo-app-mern-server
-serverside of the todo-app-mern
+Server of the todo-app-mern
+#APP IS LIVE
+The App is live on [Todo App MERN Stack](http://fast-beyond-55649.herokuapp.com/) The API is live on [Todo App MERN Stack API](https://fierce-refuge-86786.herokuapp.com/api/)
 ## run on local server
-clone this repository using
+Clone this repository using
 `git clone https://github.com/m1ggy/todo-app-mern-server`

-## make a MongoDB account if you dont have it and copy your URI to database/connect.js
+## Make a MongoDB account if you dont have it and copy your URI to database/connect.js

-install dependencies
+Install dependencies

 `npm install`

-run nodemon to start the server
+Run nodemon to start the server

 `nodemon server.js`

-tada you can now connect to the API using `localhost:5000`
+You can now connect to the API using `localhost:5000`